10 Cool things to do in OSX Terminal

 -

 You know, sometimes you are downloading a big file, but it keeps failing, and you always have to hit RESUME.
-Your problems are over, with this code, if the download stops suddenly, it will automatically restart.
-This code have a 15kbps speed limit, delete –limit-rate 15k to remove the speed limit.
+Your problems are over, with this pre, if the download stops suddenly, it will automatically restart.
+This pre have a 15kbps speed limit, delete –limit-rate 15k to remove the speed limit.

 4. Secure SSH Tunnel